SESSION 10 - Biological events and pandemics: methods, algorithms instrumentation, protection/decontamination, and technological developments

 CHAIPERSON SICC SERIES - CBRNE CONFERENCE - SESSION 10

-Prof. Prof. Susana de Sousa Lalic
+Prof. Susana de Souza Lalic

 Physics Department - Universidade Federal de Sergipe